helloumma/Payments-App/README.md

 ```
 Card Number: 4242 4242 4242 4242
-Expiry Date: any number in the future
+Expiry Date: any date in the future
-CVS: any number
+CVC: any number
 ```

 ### 💭Future Improvements